ichiro-takahashi/snclass/README.md

 |data-type|`SimSN` for training dataset, `HSC` for test dataset|`SimSN` or `HSC`|
 |output-name|File name to output the predicted results (the file is created in `model-dir`)|str|

-## hyper-parameter search of regression model
+## Hyper-parameter search of regression model

 ```
 python hsc_redshift.py search \